Fusion Certificate and Diploma in Remedial Massage

 Part Two is a reading pack which we send you at least two weeks before the course starts.
 This is nothing too onerous but is designed to give you a good understanding of the background of massage, its importance in healthcare throughout history, the major massage styles and how it is used today.

 Part Three is the hands-on part of your training.
-The Certificate is delivered over 5 days and the Diploma over 7 days and we offer a range of attendance patterns in different parts of the world for this.
-If you want to work within the massage business we would recommend you study the full Diploma course.
-If you have limited time then you can begin with the Certificate and come back to complete the Diploma at a later time.
-We will sometimes compress the 7 day Diploma into 6 days by working into the evenings on two evenings, we do this when people may have travel difficulties – we aim to be as flexible as possible but without diminishing the quality of the training you will receive.
+This part of the Diploma is delivered over 5 or 6 days depending on the group size and we offer a range of attendance patterns in different parts of the world for this.
+Our Diploma course is ideal for those wanting to begin a career in the massage industry.
+We offer diferent patterns of study and aim to be as flexible as possible but without diminishing the quality of the training you will receive.

-Days six and seven: On these final two days we develop the front of the body work to introduce gentle abdominal massage, this is great for clients who might suffer from constipation and for some will also help some release built up emotional tension.
+Day Five / Six: On these final one or two days we develop the front of the body work to introduce gentle abdominal massage, this is great for clients who might suffer from constipation and for some will also help some release built up emotional tension.
 You will also have the change to massage and get individual feedback from the course tutor.

-During these two days we also introduce the use of aromatherapy in massage and how essential oils can assist your treatments.
+During the course we also introduce the use of aromatherapy in massage and how essential oils can assist your treatments.
 We will focus on 10 essential oils, look at their therapeutic uses and the health and safety issues in using them safely, you then get to practice blending oils and learn how the massage can be adapted to a wider range of treatments.

 Part Four is the completion of your massage training where you consolidate your learning and build your confidence by massaging friends and family as case study treatments.
 You are required to complete 15 hours of case studies and full guidance will be given, this won’t be anything we haven’t already been discussing at length during the practical training session.
 You have up to 6 months to complete the case studies after finishing the course although most people will submit them within 2-4 weeks as once these are completed you can receive your certificate, or your certificate and diploma, get insured and start your new career!